 Ukiyo-e are traditional Japanese woodblock prints that appeared around the 17th century.
 These include images of mountains and seascapes, like the world-famous Hokusai’s great wave, or portraits of actors from traditional performing arts like Kabuki.
 Ukiyo-e images are humorous in part, and have a refined nature.
 This unique art form is very popular as souvenirs and gifts.
 There are several museums where you can see ukiyo-e.
 For example, the Ota Memorial Museum of Art (Tokyo, Shibuya district), which has a collection of more than 12,000 ukiyo-e pictures, or Hokusai museum (Tokyo, Ryogoku) and the Tokyo Fuji Art Museum (Tokyo, Hachioji City).
 Postcards, T-shirts, and various other merchandise with ukiyo-e designs are popular for both everyday use and as souvenirs.

 Join our virtual tour that will show you some of the most popular destinations in Japan.
 A great way to prepare your trip to to Japan!

-I hope you have enjoyed this list of the Best Souvenirs from Japan.
-In Japan, it is easy to find a wide variety of souvenirs; but the difficultly is selecting exact gifts which friends and family will like.
+I hope you have enjoyed this list of the best souvenirs from Japan.
+In Japan, it is easy to find a wide variety of souvenirs; but the difficulty is selecting exact gifts which friends and family will like.
 Just in case you could not decide which souvenir to get, keep in mind that the airport has many duty-free stores, filled to the brim with all kinds of gifts, so be sure to arrive early before your flight!